chrisolido/cloudformation-templates/README.md

 First deploy the `1-shared-vpc-iam` template on Cloudformation, then deploy as many `2-rails-on-ecs` applications as desired.
 Each application will have its own RDS and ElastiCache instance.

 For local development, make sure `docker` and `docker-compose` are installed.
-Then, simply go into the folder and run `docker-compose up`.
+Then, simply run `docker-compose up` within the directory.
 Rails should be up at `localhost`.

-It's advisable for any users to create their own `master.key` and `credentials.yml.enc` for Rails, as the repository does not contain a valid pair.
-You can then copy the key to the `RAILS_MASTER_KEY` variable in the `docker-compose.yaml` file, and run `docker-compose build` to build your own Docker image for uploading to a repository.
+Developers should create their own `master.key` and `credentials.yml.enc` for their Rails app, as the repository secret key is only for demonstration purposes.
+You can set `RAILS_MASTER_KEY` environment variable (value from `master.key`) in `docker-compose.yaml` file to develop locally, and run `docker-compose build` to build your application Docker image for pushing to a repository.

 Make sure to not commit your `master.key` file or upload a `docker-compose.yaml` file containing the key.
-Instead, enter it as to the parameter defined in CloudFormation.
+Instead, enter it to the `RailsMasterKey` parameter to CloudFormation at deploy time.

 ## Creating an EC2 Key Pair